TinyTapeout/tinytapeout-mpw7/README.md

 * tapeout job failed with DRC, was because outer power ring was too thin.
 I think due to configuration rather than being cutoff for precheck
 * updated missing_power_rings with correct rings and repeated, this time tapeout passes
 * Tim suggests doing this as a module/cell to make it easier to reproduce
-* Maximo suggests editing pdn.tcl and using the -nets option with add_pdn_stripe to force only 1st voltage domain
+* Maximo suggests editing pdn_cfg.tcl and using the -nets option with add_pdn_stripe to force only 1st voltage domain
+* This worked, see the new openlane/user_project_wrapper/pdn_cfg.tcl config